fibbojs/fibbo/docs/api/core/classes/FCamera.md

 ## Description

-The base class for cameras in FibboJS.
+The base class for cameras in Fibbo.

 ## Extends